dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-core-in-cloud.md

   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/choosing-dbt-version/example-override-version.png" title="Example of overriding the dbt version on your user account"/>

-1. (Optional) Verify that the project will be built using your dbt version override setting.
-Run `dbt build` in the IDE's command bar.
+1. (Optional) Verify that dbt Cloud will use your override setting to build the project.
+Invoke `dbt build` in the IDE's command bar.
 Expand the **System Logs** section and find the output's first line.
 It should begin with `Running with dbt=` and list the version dbt Cloud is using.

   Example output of a successful `dbt build` run: